-In the photo below, one can see the next largest USB-voltage 12-watt solar panel in solid black that can be used to charge and/or power up all USB devices, including iPads, in the presence of good sunshine.
+In the photo below, one can see the next largest USB-voltage 12-watt portable solar panel in solid black that can be used to charge and/or power up all USB devices, including iPads, in the presence of good sunshine.

-If sunshine cannot strike the solar panel, when a cloud passes over the sun, if the solar panel does not face the sun, if the sun goes down, or if the weather becomes poor, the solar panel will stop producing electricity.
+If sunshine cannot strike the solar panel, when a cloud passes over the sun, if the panels do not face the sun, if the sun goes down, or if the weather becomes poor, the solar generator will stop producing electricity.
 During those times, it may be helpful to have an intermediary battery in the system that can store the energy that is produced by the solar panel, and make the stored energy available for use at other times.
 Couple a solar panel with a small battery, both of which are configured for USB-charged devices, and you have a system that can provide power during times when the sunshine is or is not optimal, though at a cost of slightly more weight and volume.
 In the first of three photos below, one can see the 6-watt solar panel connected to, and charging a small battery pack that will store the harvested solar energy.
 In the second photo, one can see the charged battery pack is being used to recharge a cellphone.
 In the third photo, one can see a more powerful USB-voltage system that includes a 12-watt solar panel plus a larger battery pack that stores more solar energy.
 One can see the pair of USB ports in the battery pack into which one can plug a variety of USB-charged devices.
 For more details about portable solar power for USB-charged devices, please see http://www.powerenz.com/store/index.php?_a=viewCat&catId=40.

 For electronic devices that require 12 volt DC power, a solar panel that is designed to recharge 12-volt batteries alone will generally not suffice because the voltage produced by such a solar panel is highly variable, and additional components will be necessary.
 In simple terms, the smallest and lightest source of power that will be useful for devices that require 12 volts DC power consists of a solar panel and a battery that can be recharged using the solar panel.
 The battery can be used to store solar energy and to supply power during times of bad weather, when the sun is not shining, at night, when it rains, or when sunshine is not able to strike the solar panel.
 The solar panel charges the battery, the battery stores the solar energy, and the energy that is stored in the battery can be used any time one chooses.
 A system that can provide 12 volts DC can also provide power to recharge a USB-charged device by using a 12-volt DC adapter.
 Many USB-charged devices already come with 12-volt DC adapters, also called automobile DC adapters or cigarette lighter adapters.
 If your USB-charged device does not come with a 12-volt DC adapter, we can provide one for you.